osilander/203.210-Genetics-Evolution/Week6/Week6.md

 Let's first remind ourselves why we are performing this experiment, what the goals are, and what the possible outcomes are.

+It is possible to approach this lab in a reverse manner - by seeing what you will have to do and then reading the relevant background to understand it.
+If this is the approach you would like to take, then scroll to the bottom, **Your Assignment**.

 # Using mtDNA COI Regions to Identify Species

 ## Introduction: